daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

-Guide for developing a dns api for acme.sh
+# Guide for developing a dns api for acme.sh

+This guide is to help any developer interested to build a brand new DNS API for acme.sh

+## Some useful tips

+1. It's normal to run into errors, so do use `--debug 2` when testing.
+For e.g., `acme.sh --issue --debug 2 -d example.com  --dns  dns_myapi`
+2. It's normal to burst rate limits for letsencrypt, so do use `--staging` when testing.
+For e.g., `acme.sh --issue --staging --debug 2 -d example.com  --dns  dns_myapi` Please read issue for details

 Let's assume your api name is `myapi`, and you will use your api like: